reflectoring/reflectoring.github.io/content/blog/2024/2024-05-15-java-functional-interfaces.md

 ## Consumers

-A `Consumer` is a functional interface that represents an operation that accepts a single input argument and returns no result.
-It is part of the `java.util.function` package.
+**A `Consumer` is a functional interface that represents an operation that accepts a single input argument and returns no result.** It is part of the `java.util.function` package.
 Unlike most other functional interfaces, we use it to perform side-effect operations on an input, such as printing, modifying state, or storing values.

 ### Consumer

-The `Consumer` interface has a single abstract method:
+The `Consumer` Represents an operation that accepts a single input argument and returns no result.**
 ```java
 @FunctionalInterface
 public interface Consumer<T> {